xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-15_population.md

 You can see here the population:

- * The city population should be 10.
+ * The population should be 10.

 ### And others players the same